sebastianjonasson/worksample-timezynk/README.md

 💼 Got employed?
 Yes

 ## Assignment description
 Complete the javascript code below so that it prints the start and end time of the interview.
-The program should be able to run either directly in the browser console or in Node.JS and the dates should be formatted as "yyyy-MM-dd at HH: MM to at HH: MM".
+The program should be able to run either directly in the browser console or in Node.JS and the dates should be formatted as "yyyy-MM-dd kl HH:MM till kl HH:MM".

 Programmet som ska kompletteras: